top of page

 HISTORY

-AHC was founded in 1975 by a group of concerned Arlington citizens in partnership with Arlington County, a collaboration forged by concerns over the cost and scarcity of affordable housing.
+AHC was founded in 1975 by a group of concerned Arlington residents in partnership with Arlington County, a collaboration forged by concerns over the cost and scarcity of affordable housing.
 As the housing challenge continued to grow throughout the mid-Atlantic region, AHC evolved to answer the need.

 Milestones